Horrible: Video Game Generations

 - Rudolph the Red-Nosed Reindeer for the Nintendo Wii, based on the Rankin/Bass special of the same name.
 It was sold as a full Wii title but wouldn't even be passable as WiiWare.
 The game consists of just four minigames, none of which require much effort, and the entire game can be beaten in less than 15 minutes.
 The voice acting is extremely annoying (for example, every few seconds Hermey the elf will shout "I'm a dentist!" if you play as him) and the music is just generic Muzak that has nothing to do with Rudolph or Christmas.
 If you're curious, you can see NintendoFanFTW's review of the game here.

-- Spy Games: Elevator Mission is arguably the worst first-person-shooter for the Wii.
+- Spy Games: Elevator Mission for the Wii.
 Most of the floors in the building the hero infiltrates look exactly the same with ugly textures and low resolution polygons.
 Hell, your gun is represented with a two-dimensional sprite.
 The music is full of laughably terrible MIDIs and almost every bad guy dies with the same groan.
 Levels feel aimless as there are no clues on where to locate the five secret disks and the halls look so similar, it's easy to get lost.
 The only satisfying thing one can do is shooting plants as they shatter with a glass-breaking sound effect.
 Have a taste of the gameplay here.

 - Stalin vs. Martians aimed for the So Bad, It's Good camp... and missed by a country mile.
 It's supposed to be a real-time strategy game, but instead is a buggy, unplayable mess of bad design decisions bad AI, bad enemy placement, bad mission structure, and bad attempts at humor.
 Fortunately, a series of music videos were produced for the game, and they remain firmly in the So Bad, It's Good category.
 The best part?
 They're all available online, meaning you don't have to play the game to watch them!